fleschutz/PowerShell/Docs/VoiceControl.md

 [wake word], open NAME app
 --------------------------
 * this launches the given application.
-* replace NAME by: "Calculator", "Netflix", or "Visual Studio".
+* replace NAME by: "Calculator", "Netflix", "Thunderbird", or "Visual Studio".
 * when finished use: *[wake word], close NAME app* to stop the application.